snonux/foo.zone/gemfeed/2024-04-01-KISS-high-availability-with-OpenBSD.md

 ### Failover support for multiple protocols

 With the DNS failover, HTTP, HTTPS, and Gemini protocols are failovered.
 This works because all domain virtual hosts are configured on either VM's `httpd` (OpenBSD's HTTP server) and `relayd` (it's also part of OpenBSD and I use it to TLS offload the Gemini protocol).
 So, both VMs accept requests for all the hosts.
-It's just a matter of the DNS entry, which hosts receive the requests.
+It's just a matter of the DNS entries, which VM receives the requests.

 [https://man.openbsd.org/httpd.8](https://man.openbsd.org/httpd.8)
 [https://man.openbsd.org/relayd.8](https://man.openbsd.org/relayd.8)